Mullica Township, New Jersey: Local government

 Mullica Township is governed under the Township form of New Jersey municipal government, which is used in 141 municipalities (of the 564) statewide, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 The mayor and deputy mayor are selected at an annual reorganization meeting by the Committee from among its members to serve terms of one year.
 The mayor presides over Township Committee meetings.

-As of 2024, members of the Mullica Township Committee are Mayor Edward Hagaman (R, term on committee ends December 31, 2027; term as mayor ends 2024), Deputy Mayor Deanna DeMarco (R, term on committee ends 2025; term as deputy mayor ends 2024), Kristi Hanselmann (R, 2025; appointed to serve an unexpired term),Charles Muller (R, 2026) and Glenn Forman (R, 2027).
+As of 2024, members of the Mullica Township Committee are Mayor Edward Hagaman (R, term on committee ends December 31, 2027; term as mayor ends 2024), Deputy Mayor Deanna DeMarco (R, term on committee ends 2025; term as deputy mayor ends 2024), Mark Pino (D, 2028), Charles Muller (R, 2026) and Glenn Forman (R, 2027).

 In June 2019, the Township Committee selected Bruce Crowe from a list of three names nominated by the Republican municipal committee to fill the seat expiring in December 2021 that had been held by William Cornell until he resigned from office the previous month.
 In the November 2019 general election, Crowe was elected to serve the balance of the term of office.